 Q3: How Can I Play Music From My iPhone to My Tesla?

 A: You can connect your iPhone to your Tesla via Bluetooth.
 Then just open the Apple Music app on your phone and stream Apple Music to Tesla.

 A: Media apps on Tesla vary depending on market region.
 Most Tesla can work with Spotify, Tidal, Caraoke, and Tuneln.

 Q5: Can You Upload Local Music to Tesla?

 A: Yes.
 Tesla supports using a computer or a USB drive to upload audio files to it.
 Note that it only supports file formats in MP3 and WAV.

-Q6: Why Tesla Has No Apple CarPlay?
+Q6: Why Does Tesla Have No Apple CarPlay?

 A: Because Tesla's car systems are developed in-house.
-The huge benefits that other manufacturers gain through CarPlay integration are of little use in Tesla.
+The huge benefits that other manufacturers gain through CarPlay integration are of little use to Tesla.
 Furthermore, adding CarPlay/Android Auto would break the seamless experience that Tesla currently offers.

-Part 6.
-In Conclusion
+Part 5.
+Conclusion

 After conversion, you can use a USB drive to stream Apple Music in your Tesla vehicle offline.
 With AudFree Apple Music Converter, you can get popular audio files as your own.
-You can listen to Apple Music in car or any device you want.
+You can listen to Apple Music in your car or any device you want.